dustymabe/summit-2017-container-lab/labs/lab1/chapter1.md

 docker info
 ```

 Take a look at the Docker images on the system.
-These images have been cached
-here ahead of time.
-You should see some Openshift images too, which are cached
+You should see some
-in the CDK so you can start OpenShift without having to wait for the
+Openshift images that are cached in the CDK so you can start OpenShift
-container images to download.
+without having to wait for the container images to download.

 ```bash
 docker images